 Second Gulf Conflict

-Responding to a request from the Government in Skopje to help mitigate rising ethnic tension, NATO implemented three successive operations there from August 2001 to March 2003.
+Responding to a request from the Government in Skopje to help mitigate rising ethnic tension, NATO implemented three successive operations in the country (at the time, North Macedonia was a NATO partner; it became a member in March 2020).
+The operations were conducted from August 2001 to March 2003.

 First, Operation Essential Harvest disarmed ethnic Albanian groups operating throughout the country.

 The follow-on Operation Amber Fox provided protection for international monitors overseeing the implementation of the peace plan.